Last Updated on January 7, 2022 by Yetty Akindele

 Who Can Open A TFSA?

 To open a tax-free savings account (TFSA), you should be a Canadian resident or non-resident, over 18 years of age with a valid Social Insurance Number (SIN).

 How Does The TFSA Work?

 Just like the RRSP, the TFSA has a yearly contribution limit.
 You can invest only a limited amount of money in your TFSA, yearly.

 This amount is announced by the federal government at the beginning of each year.
-For 2021, the amount is $6,000.
+For 2021, the amount was $6,000.
+The 2022 TFSA contribution limit still remains at $6000.
 When you do not make any contribution to your TFSA for a year, the contribution room is rolled over to the following year.

 Additionally, unlike the RRSP, you do not lose your contribution room when you withdraw money from your TFSA.
 However, you can only re-contribute any amount withdrawn from a current year in the following year.